nominetresearch/microbit-networking-book-python/groupcommunication/groupcommunication.md

 ### Task 2: Send and receive messages

-**Description:** You will use the programs from the previous chapter to send and receive messages to your group.
+**Description:** You will use the programs from the previous chapter [Broadcast communication:One to all](../broadcast/broadcast.md) to send and receive messages in your group.
 You will change these programs to count the number of messages you receive.
-This way, you will test whether you receive messages that only come from your group.
+This way, you will test whether you receive messages only from your group.

 **Instruction:** Write a sender program that sends a random number between 0 and 9, when you press the button A. Write a receiver program